 Discrimination Complaints

+The District does not discriminate on the basis of race, color, national origin, sex, age, or disability in its school nutrition program.

 In compliance with state and federal requirements, the Superintendent/designee shall develop a process to address complaints of alleged discrimination in the delivery of benefits or services in the District’s school nutrition program, whether received in written or verbal form.
 District personnel shall assist parents/guardians and students wishing to file a complaint.

 Meal Charges